pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 resolution of our 3D scanner where estimated SA is much higher than usually measured.
-To try and make comparable, I looked at some other published work on the ’ol AcDC and found some SA derived from stitched together images on imajeJ in a Muller et al paper.
-Their average SA was
-\~ 7$cm^2$, which is in comparison to our avg SA \~ 39.
-If we simply divide the two and scale the growth rates accordingly, we get an avg LCO2 growth rate of 0.73 mg/cm^-2/day.
-However, numerous papers from NOAA AOML Coral Program lab have used the same 3D scanner setup to derive growth rates that were higher than what I observed.
-I do not know the exact SA from these studies, but they were significantly shorter than the experiment I ran which may explain the depressed growth rates (Enochs *et al* 2018 for instance).
+To try and make comparable, I looked at some other published work on the ’ol AcDC and found some SA derived from stitched together images on imajeJ in a Muller *et al* paper.
+Their average SA was about 7$cm^2$, which is in comparison to our avg SA 39 $cm^2$.
+If we simply divide the two and scale the growth rates accordingly, we get an avg LCO2 growth rate of 0.73 mg $cm^-2$ $day^-1$.
+However, numerous papers from the NOAA AOML Coral Program lab have used the same 3D scanner setup to derive growth rates that were higher than what I observed.
+I do not know the exact SA from these studies, but they were significantly shorter than the experiment I ran which may explain the depressed growth rates (Enochs et al. 2018 for instance).
 Nevertheless, the patterns are interesting and what I will be focussing on.

 <h5>
 Figure 10.
 Regression of absolute growth (mg) to (A) surface area and